Register to get access to free programming courses with interactive exercises

 Passing nested content to the mixin

-Mixins can be used as a skeleton of the structure of a component.
-This can be the design of an article that'll be displayed on a page in the form of the following template:
+We can use mixins as a skeleton of the structure of a component.
+It can be the design of an article displayed on a page in the form of the following template:

 <article class="post">